Explaining Representation by Mutual Information: Method

-We follow the approach of \cite{schulz2020restricting}, only optimize the second item of the formula \eqref{eq:ib}, and replace the first item of the formula \eqref{eq:ib} with the objective function of the original model.
-This is intuitive approximation, in the learning process of the neural network, the label information is continuously encoded in the representation.
-In order to extract the useful part of the representation in a certain model, we need to optimize:

-Where l(x) is the original objective function of the model.
-Similar to the previous section, this article cannot directly optimize the formula \eqref{eq:ib}.
-Its interpretability is not good.
-We need to specifically extract useful information from the local input.
-We optimize:

-We need to use the method of estimating the upper bound of mutual information to optimize the formula \ref{eq:lib}.
-At present, there is no reliable method of estimating the upper bound of mutual information.
-This article can only select the experimentally reliable method The VIB method \cite{alemi2016deep} is used to optimize the formula \eqref{eq:lib}.
-In this paper, the variational distribution q is used to replace the marginal distribution p in the formula \ref{eq:mi}, then we have:
+Our next goal is to extract decision-related information from the representation—information vital for preserving model decisions.
+We adopt the information bottleneck principle~\cite{tishby2015deep}, where \( Y \) denotes the label.
+This approach maximizes the mutual information between the representation \( Z \) and \( Y \), while minimizing the mutual information between \( Z \) and the input \( X \), formulated as:

+Optimizing Equation~\eqref{eq:ib} directly is challenging due to its complexity.
+Inspired by masking mechanisms, we introduce a mask layer after the input \( X \), transforming each local component as \( x_i = x_i \cdot \lambda_i \), where \( \lambda_i \in [0, 1] \) controls the information flow for the \( i \)-th component.
+The mask is generated by a simple two-layer MLP or convolutional layer, which processes the input to produce \( \lambda_i \), then multiplies it with \( X \) before forwarding it to subsequent layers, as shown in Figure~\ref{fig:infor_architecture}.
+The optimization objective becomes:

+Here, \( l(X) \) is the original objective function designed to maximize \( I(Z, Y) \), aligning the representation with the label.
+The term \( \beta \sum_i \lambda_i \) minimizes \( I(X, Z) \), with \( \beta \) as a hyperparameter balancing these goals.
+The parameters \( \phi \) govern the mask module, approximating the information bottleneck by retaining decision-critical information while suppressing excess details.

-\subsection{Information redundancy}
+\subsection{Information Redundancy}

-We now need to identify the redundant information in the representation.
-The redundant information is a kind of information that is irrelevant to the decision.
-Removing it will not affect the decision of the model.
-We first calculate the mutual information between the input and the representation $I(x,z)$ , and then calculate the useful information/decision-related information $I(x,z^{'})$ in the representation.
-Finally, we use the difference between the two to represent the amount of redundant information in the representation.
-As before, we specifically calculate the amount of redundant information in the local input:

-In order to find three kinds of information in a specific model to analyze representation, we need to combine them with the original objective function of the model and then learn to get it.
-We add the formula \eqref{eq:mi_lower} and the formula \eqref{eq:mi_upper} in the original objective function, the total objective function is:

-where $\alpha$ and $\beta$ are hyperparameters.
-In a specific model, according to \eqref{eq:all}, we can get the three kinds of information we want to explain the representation after optimizing.
+Finally, we aim to isolate redundant information within the representation—information irrelevant to decision-making and removable without affecting the model’s output.
+We first calculate \( I(X, Z) \), the mutual information between the input \( X \) and the representation \( Z \), and \( I(X', Z) \), the decision-related information, where \( X' \) is the masked input retaining only critical components.
+The redundancy for a local component \( X_i \) is: